Places to visit in Tanzania

 Lake Manyara National Park

 Relatively close to Tarangire you will find the scenic Lake Manyara National Park with its beautiful, calm waters stretching for nearly 50km along the base of the Rift Valley escarpment.
-Baboons hang out in the dense jungle-like forest and thousands of pink flamingoes feed along the lake.
-The park is particularly well-known for the antics of its tree-climbing lions providing that classic safari shot.
+Baboons hang out in the dense jungle-like forest and thousands of pink flamingos feed along the lake.

 Zanzibar Beaches & Stone Town